Skip to main content

 Starting a Tyranid army: Colorscheme

 Such an amazing beast!
-Next will be the backbone of the army: a lot of Hormogaunts.
+The next step will be the backbone of my army—a horde of Hormagaunts, ready to swarm the battlefield!

 Comments